 A tough operating environment for some skilled nursing operators will likely lead a portion to close their doors in 2021, but misfortune for some should result in growth opportunities for investors, the head of one large SNF network told an executive retreat Tuesday.
 “This year is going to be a tough year in the SNF industry, and we’re not likely going to get the same level of help that we got last year,” said Cory Christensen, CEO of California-based Plum Healthcare Group.
 “I think there are going to start to be again good acquisition opportunities, particularly good ones,” Chrtsensen added.

-The Ensign Group, Inc. (Nasdaq: ENSG), the parent company of the EnsignTM group of companies, announced today that it acquired the operations of three skilled nursing facilities in Southern California.
-The acquisitions include: Golden Hill Post Acute, a skilled nursing facility with 99 skilled nursing beds located in San Diego, CA; St. Catherine Healthcare, a skilled nursing facility with 99 skilled nursing beds located in Fullerton, CA; and Camino Healthcare, a skilled nursing facility with 99 skilled nursing beds located in Hawthorne, CA.
+The Ensign Group, Inc. (Nasdaq: ENSG), the parent company of the EnsignTM group of companies, announced today that, effective June 1, 2021, it acquired the operations of the following skilled nursing facilities in Washington: Mira Vista Care Center, a 94-bed skilled nursing facility located in Mount Vernon, WA; Shoreline Health and Rehabilitation, a 114-bed skilled nursing facility located in Shoreline, WA; The Oaks at Lakewood, a 80-bed skilled nursing facility located in Lakewood, WA; and The Oaks at Timberline, a 98-bed skilled nursing facility located in Vancouver, WA.